JFrogChina/MaintainenceTools/dockerImageList/README.md

-# Docker Image Cleanup Tool
+# Docker Image List Tool

 A Python script to help identify and manage unused Docker images in Artifactory.